cunnie/docs/ntp_too_expensive.md

 Windows and Apple clients don't matter.
 Why?

-* They are not our NTP clients.
+* They are not our NTP server's clients.
 Both Microsoft and Apple have made NTP servers available (time.windows.com and time.apple.com, respectively) *and* have made them the default NTP server for their operating system.
-* They rarely query for time: Windows 7 only once a day, and OS X every few hours.
+* They rarely query for time: OS X polls every few hours, and Windows 7's polling was so infrequent that we did measure a single query over the course of 3 days.

 We suspect that fewer than 1% of our NTP clients are either Windows or OS X (but we have no data to confirm that).